 This Women’s History Month at Mand Labs we focus our attention on the incredible “Little Women” who are following their passion with grit and determination.
 In this blog series throughout March, we bring you stories of a few dynamic young women who are paving the way for our generation to soar right through the glass ceiling.

 Abigail Harrison, popularly known as Astronaut Abby, has set her sight on not just being a NASA astronaut but on being the first astronaut to set foot on Mars.
 She started being vocal about her larger than life dream when she was only 13 years.
 She’s come a long way since then and today is a social-media influencer with over one million followers and fans to support her dreams and mission.

-Abigail is currently pursuing astrobiology and Russian at Wellesley College and is all set to graduate in a few months from now.
+Abigail, who studied astrobiology and Russian at Wellesley College, graduated in 2019.
 Founder of The Mars Generation, 501c3 non-profit, when she was only 18 years in 2015, Abigail is also a big time advocate of STEM and Space Exploration.
 Through her outreach program she focuses on educating people around the world about the importance of science literacy and how space exploration is crucial to the future of mankind.

 Astronaut Abby spoke to Urmila Marak, Head of Communications at Mand Labs, about her non-profit, The Mars Generation and what keeps her ticking.
 Excerpts.

 I have wanted to be an astronaut for as long as I can remember- some of my first memories are of staring at the night sky and dreaming of going to space.
 Over the years this passion for space exploration has only grown stronger.